akinanop/mvl-solver/EXAMPLES.md

 ## N-queens

 In the same way one can model the *alldifferent* constraint from CSP, which can be used to give a concise formulation of the n-queens problem.
+For the 8-queens problem we have 8 variables and 504 clauses.
+Similar Boolean SAT encoding consists of 64 variables and 774 clauses.

 ```
 c This is a 4-queens problem